 - 1/4 tsp. baking powder

 - 1/2 cup semisweet or dark chocolate chips

 - Preheat oven to 350 degrees.

-- Add chickpeas, maple syrup, peanut butter, and vanilla to blender.
+- Add chickpeas, maple syrup, peanut butter, and vanilla to a powerful blender or food processor.
 Blend until smooth, and then add salt, baking powder, and baking soda, and blend again.
 Stir in chocolate chips.

 - Line an 8x8 baking dish with parchment paper and spread cookie dough into an even layer.
 Sprinkle a few extra chocolate chips on top.

-- Bake blondies at 350 degrees for 20-24 minutes, until top is just beginning to slightly brown or a toothpick inserted in the middle comes out mostly clean.
+- Bake blondies at 350 degrees for 22-25 minutes, until the top is just beginning to slightly brown or a toothpick inserted in the middle comes out mostly clean.

 Pin for later: